elyukai/optolith-client/app/Docs/nl-BE/FAQ.md

 * Elementale Dienaar: Manifesto 10
 * Djinnenroep: Elementale Dienaar 12

-## Waarom heb ik de gevechtspagina twee keer?!

-The first lists the default armor from the CR below *Armor* on the sheet.
-The second lists the hit zone armor with their different PRO values per hit zone there instead.
-If you have both sheets it's likely you have both default armor and hit zone armor for your character.

 ## Hoe kan ik extra LP/AE/KP kopen?

 Dat hangt er vanaf of je nog in de creatie fase bent of die al beeindigd hebt: